That's where Energy Performance Certificates, or EPCs, come in. Find out what info an EPC contains, how you can get one and how it can save you money.

 It also allows anyone having an energy performance review undertaken to check whether the inspector is properly accredited.

 Once a property has a certificate, it is placed on the EPC register, where certificates can be easily retrieved.
-EPCs are valid on a property for 10 years.
+EPCs are valid for ten years.

 If you don't want your Energy Performance Certificate to be accessible to others, you can opt out of the EPC register.
 To do so, contact the Department for Levelling Up, Housing & Communities, formerly known as the Ministry of Housing, Communities and Local Government (MHCLG).